 Alongside our team-selected 2018 Game of the Year awards, each member of the PC Gamer team gets to champion one favorite from the year.
-We'll continue to post new personal picks until the end of 2018.

 I was in a dollar store in Vancouver when a piece of music came on the store radio which I immediately recognised.
 Not in that usual way where a pop song starts up and you’re absent-mindedly humming along, but in the way where you hear a piece of music so deeply associated with a completely different context that reality feels a bit wobbly.
 It’s like your dad’s voice coming out of a cat, or something.